 “It is, surely, our responsibility to do everything within our power to create a planet that provides a home not just for us, but for all life on Earth.” – Sir David Attenborough

 “Our loyalties are to the species and to the planet.
 Our obligation to survive and flourish is owed not just to ourselves but also to that Cosmos, ancient and vast, from which we spring.” – Carl Sagan

 We exist to exist, and we live to continue life.
 There is no motive as moral and no purpose as noble as this.
 Because the truth is, life is not a right.
-No one is entitled to existence.
+No one is entitled to their existence.
 Rather, life is a privilege that comes with an obligation.
-We are part of something beautiful—something we are now responsible for preserving.
+We are part of something beautiful—something we are now responsible for.
 It’s time that we, as a species, find our place in the Universe.
 Maybe there is a reason why man, confined to this pale blue dot, is so drawn to his destiny in the cosmos.
 As Sagan said, “the sky calls to us.
 If we do not destroy ourselves, we will one day venture to the stars.”

 “The significance of our lives and our fragile planet is then determined only by our own wisdom and courage.
 We are the custodians of life’s meaning.
 We long for a Parent to care for us, to forgive us our errors, to save us from our childish mistakes.
 But knowledge is preferable to ignorance.
 Better by far to embrace the hard truth than a reassuring fable.
 If we crave some cosmic purpose, then let us find ourselves a worthy goal.” – Carl Sagan